pingcap/tidb/docs/design/2018-07-22-enhance-propagations.md

 ## Background

-For now, most of the constraint propagation work in TiDB is done by `propagateConstantSolver`, it does:
+Currently, most of the constraint propagation work in TiDB is done by `propagateConstantSolver`, which does:

-1. Find `column = constant` expression and substitue the constant for column, as well as try to fold the substituted constant expression if possible, for example:
+1. Find the `column = constant` expression and substitute the constant for the column, as well as try to fold the substituted constant expression if possible, for example:

- Given `a = b and a = 2 and b = 3`, it becomes `2 = 3` after substitution and lead to a final `false` constant.
+ Given `a = b and a = 2 and b = 3`, it becomes `2 = 3` after substitution and leads to a final `false` constant.

-2. Find `column A = column B` expression(which happens in `join` statements mostly) and propagate expressions like `column op constant`(as well as `constant op column`) based on the equliaty relation, the supported operators are:
+2. Find the `column A = column B` expression (which happens in `join` statements mostly) and propagate expressions like `column op constant` (as well as `constant op column`) based on the equality relation.
+The supported operators are:

  * `ast.LT('<')`
  * `ast.GT('>')`